-Notes: This table shows the summary statistics for the main variables used in our analysis.
-Panel A shows the mean and standard deviations in parentheses for our main variables used in the analysis for the whole time period 1978-1988 as well as for the first and the last year of study.
+Notes: This table shows the mean and standard deviations in parentheses for our main variables used in the analysis for the whole time period 1978-1988 as well as for the first and the last year of study.
 General fertility rate is defined as total number of births per 1,000 females 15-44 years old.
-Total fertility rate is defined as the number of children who would be born per woman if they were to live through the reproductive years bearing children according to the contemporaneous age-specific general fertility rates.
 Completed fertility is defined as the number of children ever born by women 35-44 years old.
 This last measure is only available for the census years 1980 and 1990.
-Panel B presents the mean and standard deviations (in parentheses) for our cross sectional analyses using 2005 data for all counties, as well as separately for low and high lead counties.
-Topsoil Lead Indicator is an indicator for whether topsoil lead concentration above or below the median lead in soil.
-Low and high lead counties are counties with topsoil lead concentration below and above the median respectively.
-Lead is measured from 0-5 cm deep.